Security

 • Samba — Remote code execution.

-In many cases, router vendors evidently have not made use of the correct, up-to-date versions of the affected software components, the researchers concluded.
+The researchers concluded that router vendors have not always used the correct, up-to-date versions of the affected software components.

 Serious Concerns